-Second, Fiona’s Family Fund is committed to ensuring that every young adult living in Santa Cruz County with an advanced cancer diagnosis, along with their family members, has the resources needed to live with their illness and without financial worry.
+Our second phase is providing direct financial assistance to young adults living with advanced cancer diagnoses in Santa Cruz County.
+We have created Fiona’s Family Fund to collect donations and distribute them to YAs, to ensure that these community members have the resources to live with their illnesses without having the additional struggle of subsistence financial concerns.

 This fund, which was created as a legacy for Fiona by her mom, invites local partners to apply for financial assistance to cover anything that is needed to support the cancer journey of an individual or organization supporting individuals.
 Examples of requests include: medical copayments, alternate treatment costs, therapy for the family, childcare for children, and so on.
 Priority is given to patients who have made a difference in Santa Cruz County through volunteerism or other service.

+In a future phase, we will create the 29-Month Fund for donations that are specifically restricted to pay for health insurance during the 29-month gap.
+This is the amount of time between qualifying as permanently disabled and becoming eligible for Medicare coverage, and is a particularly vexing issue for YAs living in our county, given the enormous costs of housing here.

-Resource and Respite Family Center
+Phase 3: Resource and Respite Family Center

-In the third and final phase, we will open a resource center, which relies on community volunteerism and families supporting each other.
+In the third and final phase, we open a resource center that relies on community volunteerism and families supporting each other.
 In the proven tradition of using a family-home environment as the main intervention (think Hospice and Ronald McDonald House), Fiona’s Family House is a drop-in center where young adults living with their diagnoses are empowered and able to be active in the meaningful parts of their lives.
 It is a place to rest while one’s children are well cared for and among friends, where families form permanent relationships with new allies, and where patients safely discuss and plan for their altered futures.

-The center will support and facilitate patients in all aspects of their cancer journey, and will reduce feelings of isolation for cancer patients and their families.
-As a hub of resources, Fiona’s Family House will:
+The drop-in center will support and facilitate patients in all aspects of their cancer journey, and will reduce feelings of isolation for cancer patients and their families.
+As a hub of resources, Fiona’s Family House will serve patients, their family members, and their caregivers by providing:

+A space that encourages patients and their families to meet with and develop lasting relationships with others facing similar circumstances.

+Respite relaxation rooms for tired patients.

+Supervised play areas and toys for children of patients.

+Internship and direct practice opportunities for psychotherapists, acupuncturists, massage therapists, and other professionals to gain expertise (and if needed, internship hours) while providing a needed service to YAs.

+Group support and other formats for exploring spiritual issues related to cancer and death for patients and their families.

+Community-oriented events to raise awareness of the issues facing YAs.

+Staff and volunteers who help patients with practical support with serious illness issues such as: financial planning, benefits and disability planning, arranging for quality childcare, determining the best health care coverage plans, and end-of-life planning

+Proposed Programs

-Inspire and facilitate the building of a natural community of support for families affected by young-onset cancer.
+We are proposing the following programs as part of our community support center for YAs:

-Serve as an intern site for new practitioners, and thus transform the scope of healing services in Santa Cruz County.
-By offering specialized training, future social workers, therapists, massage practitioners, yoga instructors, acupuncturists and dietitians who volunteer at our center will become uniquely qualified to work with this rare demographic.

-Provide skills-based volunteer opportunities for professionals such as lawyers and teachers to volunteer their time by giving their expertise to a worthy group of families.

-Facilitate succinct and critical physician education about the unique needs of young adults with cancer, which will inform their treatment plans and decisions about care.

-Proposed programs include: